Thelooper9818/SuperMarket-Management-System/README.md

 ## Features
 1. Product Management: Add, update, and delete products from the supermarket inventory.
-2. Inventory Tracking: Keep track of available stock and receive alerts for low stock items.
-3. Billing System: Generate itemized bills for customers with detailed pricing and discounts.
+2. Billing System: Generate itemized bills for customers with detailed pricing and discounts.
-4. Customer Management: Maintain customer records, track their purchase history, and manage loyalty points.
-5. Employee Management: Add and manage employees with different roles and permissions.
-6. Sales Reporting: Generate sales reports for analysis and decision-making.

 ## Installation
 1. Clone this repository to your local machine.